languitar/synapse/docs/presence_routing_module.md

 # Presence Routing Module

-Synapse supports configuring a module that can specify additional destinations (users or rooms) to receive certain presence updates from local users.
+Synapse supports configuring a module that can specify additional users (local or remote) to should receive certain presence updates from local users.

-Both local or remote users can be specified as a destination.
-If a room is specified, that will be translated to all users in that room.
-The homeserver must be participating in any specified room.

 The presence routing module is implemented as a Python class, which will be imported by the running Synapse.